top of page

 Our Goals

-At Anston Hillcrest, we aim to nurture a deep appreciation for language and communication through our English curriculum, which emphasises reading, writing, and oracy.
-We strive to develop confident and articulate communicators, growing a love for reading and enabling children to explore diverse texts that broaden their understanding of the world.
-Our writing curriculum encourages creativity, clarity, and accuracy, helping children express their ideas with purpose.
-We also place a strong focus on oracy, promoting effective speaking and listening skills to enhance dialogue, debate, and collaboration.
+At Anston Hillcrest, our English curriculum nurtures a lifelong appreciation for language and communication, beginning in our EYFS and progressing through KS1 and into KS2.
+We aim to develop confident, articulate communicators who have a love for reading and writing by engaging with diverse texts that expand their wider knowledge and understanding.
+Our writing curriculum develops creativity, precision, and clarity, empowering children to express their ideas with purpose.
+With a strong emphasis on oracy, we promote effective speaking and listening skills to enrich dialogue, debate, and collaboration, supporting children at every stage to become confident communicators.

 Why?